AlistairDavidson/public-event-planner/README.md

 TODO

 Applications should be tied to events on create and list
-    Event should be in all routes
+    Event selection menu - an ng-select type thing
-    Event selection menu
+    If no event selected, auto-select most recent Store last event in cookie
     Events need unique codes (eg 'mugstock2018')

 Application to booking, act, and contact.
 Act and contact may already exist...